Editors' Picks - Top Online Poker Sites for US Players

 If you are a resident or visitor physically within the boundaries of those States - and of course you're over the age of 18 - you are legally entitled to play online poker on any poker site licensed and sanctioned by State Gaming Authorities.

 If you are located outside of those state boundaries and considering playing on an unsanctioned poker site, know that you are treading into questionable territory with regards to Federal law.

 What is the UIGEA?

-The UIGEA was signed into law by President Bush in mid-October, 2006, and makes it illegal for banks to process transactions from unlicensed online gambling sites to accept funds or wagers from the United States if the underlying gambling activity violates existing federal, state or tribal law.
+The UIGEA was signed into law by President Bush in mid-October, 2006, and makes it illegal for banks to process transactions from unlicensed online gambling sites.

-The law does not make the player liable in any way, but makes the site liable for accepting funds or wagers associated with illegal Internet gambling.
+The law does not make the player liable in any way, but makes the bank liable for accepting funds or wagers associated with Internet gambling.

-As an online poker player located in the United States, you are not violating the UIGEA or any other federal law when you play online poker.
+As an online poker player located in the United States you are not violating the UIGEA or any other federal law when you play online poker.
 But you may be violating state or tribal law depending on the laws of the state or Native American Reservation where you are located if you choose to play poker on an unsanctioned online poker site.

 It is the player's responsibility to determine the legality of playing Internet poker under the law where he is located.

 When the UIGEA was passed in 2006 there were a number of online poker sites that pulled out of the market due to the unclear legality of online poker in U.S. PartyPoker, Titan Poker and 888 Poker were among the biggest sites to leave the USA in 2006.
 It's worth noting that most of the companies that left were publicly traded.